 AM1:0 ADDRESS MODE

-00b 16-bit (default)
+00b 16-bit (default when ROM disabled)

 01b 24-bit paged

-1xb 24-bit contiguous
+1xb 24-bit contiguous (default when ROM enabled)

 16-Bit Address Mode

 The 16-bit address mode accesses memory in a similar manner as a traditional 8051.
 It is op-code compatible with the 8051 microprocessor and identical to the byte and cycle count of the Dallas Semiconductor high-speed microcontroller family.
 A device operating in this mode can access up to 64kB of program and data memory.
 The DS80C400 defaults to this mode following any reset.